williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 Enter [Every Layout](https://every-layout.dev/).
 This is a goldmine of pure CSS utilities to build fluid robust layouts, _without any media queries_.

 As the name states, (almost) all the basic layouts are covered and are easily configurable with CSS variables.
-It's not a library nor a framework, just good old CSS to copy/paste.
+It's not a library nor a framework, just good old plain CSS to drop in our project.

 ### Solving the fluid spacing and font sizes